Animahenasyon

 Animahenasyon is an annual animation festival and competition held in the Philippines.
 Organized by the Animation Council of the Philippines, Inc. (ACPI), the festival features the animated works of veteran and novice Filipino animators.
 Apart from the competition, the festival holds classes, seminars, workshops, and exhibits related to the animation profession.
-It has the aim of harvesting the talent and creativity of Filipino cartoonists and animators.
-It is considered as an annual celebration of the animation industry in the Philippines.
+It has the aim of harvesting the talent and creativity of aspiring artists and animators in the Philippines.
+It is considered as an annual, important celebration of the animation industry in the Philippines.

 Etymology

 The name "Animahenasyon" is the product after combining the Filipino-language words for "animation" and "imagination", namely animasyon and imahenasyon (also spelled as imahinasyon) respectively.
 In English, the wordplay would result to "animagination".
 The message of the term Animahenasyon indicated the goal of the Animation Council of the Philippines, Inc. to portray the image of the Philippines as a "nation of animators" internationally.

 Purpose

 In general, the aim of the Animahenasyon as a flagship project of the Animation Council of the Philippines, Inc. is for the Philippine animation festival to serve as a venue for Filipino animators in showcasing their ideas, and to be able to meet established animators in the industry and become inspired by them.
 Another goal is to create a larger window of exposure of and awareness about the Filipino animation industry, including the industry’s contribution to the international entertainment field.
 Animahenasyon taps on locally produced animation materials and content that can be promoted and marketed both within the Philippines and internationally.

 In an effort to build an audience, awareness and development of original contents, ACPI organizes its flagship project Animahenasyon with the following additional objectives: to encourage potential animators to explore the opportunities available in the industry; to provide a location for exchanging ideas and possible business opportunities among animators, producers, and supporters of the industry; and to hold forums that will discuss and set the direction for the development of the industry.